DZG’s who’s who

 Leonie Walter 🇩🇪

 Member since October 2022.
 After discovering her weird (yet unrequited) love towards stats and data science, Leonie joined the team for an internship during her Master in biology.
-She has stayed for her master thesis and is planing to find out how mate choice impacts the distribution of relatedness in our favourite population of spotted hyenas.
-She may also use individual-based simulations to look at the consequences of inbreeding onto genetic diversity.
+She then stayed for her master thesis to find out the demographic cost of inbreeding depression in our favourite population of spotted hyenas.
+After that she became the gang’s research assistant.

 Former members